 Root Canal Therapy Procedure

-Often patients get anxious about Root Canal therapy.
-However, the real truth is that the damage to the tooth is the part that is painful—root canal therapy relieves the pain!
+Root Canal therapy can sound like an intimidating and daunting experience, and many patients associate it with pain and anxiety.
+However, the real truth is that the damage to the tooth is what is causing you pain—root canal therapy relieves it!

 - Decay, particularly deep within the tooth

-- Multiple previous dental procedures to the tooth
+- Multiple previous dental procedures on the tooth

 - Large fillings